Hurras al-Din: History

 On 27 October 2019, members of the group were killed during a US raid targeting ISIL's leader Abu Bakr al-Baghdadi in Barisha.
 A commander of the group named Abu Muhammad al-Halabi, the owner of the house Baghdadi was staying at, was killed during the raid.
 An Iraqi intelligence official and Hisham al-Hashimi have stated to The Independent that Halabi was also a smuggler, which is why the ISIL head and his family utilized his services.
+According to Der Spiegel, his host was a known IS sympathizer named Salam Haj Deen.

-On 10 March 2020, The Guardians of Religion Organization raided the town of Tanjarah, which was under control of the Syrian Army, and captured the town.
+On 10 March 2020, Hurras al-Din raided the town of Tanjarah, which was under control of the Syrian Army, and captured the town.
 Heavy fighting took place following a counterattack by the Syrian army to retake the town.
 35 soldiers of the Syrian Army and 13 HaD fighters were killed in the fighting.

-After a fallout within the Rouse the Believers Operation Room, the group joined four other jihadist groups on 12 June 2020 to form the "Be Steadfast Operation Room."
+After a fallout within the Rouse the Believers Operation Room, the group joined four other jihadist groups on 12 June 2020 to form the So Be Steadfast Operations Room.

 On 23 June, after putting up checkpoints around Idlib and refusing to take them down at Hayat Tahrir al-Sham requests an open conflict began between the two groups.
 The conflict killed 18 member of Hurras al-Din, 11 members of Hayat Tahrir al-Sham, and one civilian.

 On 1 January 2021, the group attacked a Russian military base in the northern part of the Raqqa Governorate, in an area held by the Syrian Democratic Forces.
 The attack was notable for being carried outside of the group's main areas of operation in the Idlib Governorate.
-During the attack, five members of the group were killed carrying out suicide bombings and injuring between two to three Russian soldiers at the base.
+During the attack, five members of the group were killed carrying out suicide bombings and injuring between two and three Russian soldiers at the base.

+On 4 August 2021, a bus carrying members of the Syrian Republican Guard exploded in Damascus.
+Syrian state-media claimed that the explosion was due to a short circuit in the bus that caused the fuel tank to blow up, and that 1 person was killed along with 3 others injured.
+Hurras al-Din however claimed responsibility for the incident, stating that they had bombed the bus as revenge for the fighting in Daraa, and that the casualties of the attack was upwards of 19.

+Frequent targeting of Hurras al-Din's senior leadership by the United States has crippled the group's operational capacity.
+The group has not claimed an attack since 2021, though it still publishes media releases.

+On 28 January 2025, in a written statement, the group congratulated the Syrian people on their victory over the Assad regime and announced its dissolution, but it urged Syrians to remain vigilant, refrain from laying down their arms, and prepare for the "coming stages of great battles against tyrants and colonizers."